Links on Android Authority may earn us a commission. Learn more.

 Is Venmo safe?

 Venmo is generally safe for simple money transfers to friends or buying goods at an authorized vendor.
 The company encrypts your data and keeps it stored in secure locations, so the likelihood of a security breach is low.
-However, like all services related to finance, you should take extra precautions.
+However, like all services related to finance, you should take precautions.

 The Venmo app has a few extra security measures to keep your account safe, such as a PIN requirement for each transfer.
 If you lose your phone or suspect someone is using it without your knowledge, you can log out of your account remotely on the official website.

 Venmo hasn’t always been as safe as it is today.
 In 2016, the FTC intervened to get the company to clean up its act.
 Previous claims of “bank-level” security were found to be untrue.
-The notification system Venmo used for transfers also allowed scammers to easily pull one over on users.
+The notification system Venmo used for transfers also allowed scammers to easily pull one over on people.